Generate professional podcast scripts in seconds. Pick a topic, a length, and a tone — the AI handles the structure.

 Jumping straight into content without context confuses new listeners.
 They don't know who you are, what the show is about, or why they should care.

-Instead: Include a brief intro that welcomes new listeners and sets the stage, even if regular listeners skip it.
+Instead: Include a brief intro that welcomes new listeners and sets the stage, even if regulars skip it.

 Rambling without direction loses listeners quickly.
 If you can't summarize your episode's flow in one sentence, it probably lacks structure.